Carrot and Nut Kulfi

 What molds does this recipe use, and how do you unmold the kulfi?

-The recipe uses steel lotas (small cups) arranged in a muffin pan to keep them stable in the freezer.
-Bamboo skewers cut into thirds are inserted through foil wrapped over the top of each lota.
+I use steel lotas (small cups) arranged in a muffin pan to keep them stable in the freezer.
+Cut bamboo skewers into thirds and insert them through foil wrapped over the top of each lota.
 To unmold after at least 4 to 6 hours (or overnight) of freezing, dunk each lota in room-temperature water for a couple of minutes, then twist the stick to release the kulfi.